cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 This constrains the security that can be achieved for modes that use smaller key sizes, depending on what assumptions can be made about attacker resources.

-For example, if an attacker could be assumed to have the resources to perform in the order of 2^80 AES operations, an attacker gains an attack probability of 2<sup>-48</sup>.
+For example, given a 128-bit key and a single nonce, if an attacker could be assumed to have the resources to perform in the order of 2<sup>80</sup> AES operations, an attacker gains an attack probability of 2<sup>-48</sup>.
 That might seem like it requires a lot of compute resources, but amount of compute could cost less than 1 million USD in 2025.
 That cost can only reduce over time, suggesting that a much greater advantage is likely achievable for a sufficiently motivated attacker.
+Of course, for such a small chance of success (2<sup>-48</sup> is around one in 250 trillion) this sort of attack seems like to remain impractical for some time.

 ## AEAD_AES_128_GCM and AEAD_AES_256_GCM